tacobayle/nested-vsphere/tasks.md

 validated:
+- ESXi boots on cdrom based on SATA controller
 - LBaaS: use vrf_ref (for pool) and vrf_context_ref (for vs_vip) instead of tier1_lr
 - create a scenario for preserve client ip:
   - create a new dedicated tier1